Inverse of the Gaussian multiplicative chaos: Moments: Further directions

-\item \textbf{ Density for the inverse $Q(x)$ }\\ The density of the total mass of the CMC has been conjectured in the unit circle in \cite{fyodorov2008freezing} and unit interval in \cite{ostrovsky2009mellin,fyodorov2009statistical} and computed rigorously in \cite{remy2017fyodorov,chhaibi2019circle} and \cite{remy2020distribution}, respectively.
+\item \textbf{ Density for the inverse $Q(x)$ }\\ The density of the total mass of the GMC was conjectured in the unit circle in \citep{fyodorov2008freezing} and unit interval in \citep{ostrovsky2009mellin,fyodorov2009statistical} and computed rigorously in \citep{remy2017fyodorov,chhaibi2019circle} and \citep{remy2020distribution}, respectively.
 This was done by proving certain relations between fusion/singular moments and in turn that they satisfy certain differential equations akin to the Belavin-Polyakov-Zamolodchikov (BPZ) differential equations.
-For obtaining the density of the inverse, one can use the relation

-where $\rho(t,y)$ is the density for $\eta(t)$.
+For obtaining the density of the inverse, one can use the relation \begin{eqalign} \Proba{Q(x)\geq t}=\Proba{x\geq \eta(t)}=\int_{0}^{x}\rho(t,y)\dy, \end{eqalign} where $\rho(t,y)$ is the density for $\eta(t)$.
 So if we have that density, we can also obtain the one for the inverse.
 More directly, it could be that the inverse $Q$ of the singular integrals also satisfies some analogous recurrence relations and differential equations.